 To ensure that the gastroenterologist has an unobstructed view of our colon, we have to flush out our intestine.
 To do this, we are instructed to avoid certain foods and substances in the days leading up to the procedure:

-Avoiding these four things will gives us the best chance of a successful procedure.
-But let’s dive in to how alcohol, specifically, could complicate our colonoscopy.
+Avoiding these four things will give us the best chance of a successful procedure.
+But let’s dive into how alcohol, specifically, could complicate our colonoscopy.

 Drinking Alcohol Before a Colonoscopy